To download the full syllabus, click here.

 It is important to notice that the course is very intensive.
 Students must attend all lessons during normal working hours, from Monday to Friday.
 In addition, a lot of personal work is required on the evening and during the week-end.
 This is a full-time program, incompatible with other duties.

-Also notice that the lessons are delivered in English.
+Also notice that most lessons are delivered in English.
 This is an important prerequisite to ensure that students can access high quality material and read the last international research.

 General Principles